kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 ## Proposal

-This KEP heavily depends on [KEP-4671: Gang Scheduling using Workload Object] one.
+This KEP is tightly coupled with [KEP-4671: Gang Scheduling using Workload Object] one.
 It is building on foundations introduced there and assumes the knowledge of the concepts introduces there.

+We believe that providing a Gang Scheduling capability without a dedicated preemption mechanism for it is of no use for the high performance batch workloads for which this feature is primarily designed.

 ### Principles